Eight-year-old students interrogated the teacher, who has a thing for flamingos: “Why were you absent, Ms. Doe?”

 If you Google “sacrament,” you’ll easily find some definition like “a religious ceremony or ritual regarded as imparting divine grace.”
 More deeply, it involves symbols that point to “larger realities” which simply can’t be grasped with the mind alone.
 After all, how do we describe encounters which impart divine grace?

-It wasn’t the last day before Christmas break, like a parent might suggest.
+This gift wasn’t the last day before Christmas break, like a parent might suggest.
 Do you think the timing suggests a much larger reality in that student’s heart?
 I do.

 Do you think that child thinks Ms. Doe’s ears are pretty?
 I’d bet.